ctf0/Seti_ST3/README.md

 - I included a folder with some files types from `jesseweed` and `DanBrooker` to test the icons.

-- Theme havent been tested on anything other than 'ST3 Build 3062' ,any thing less than that wont get the sidebar icons to work.
+- any thing less than 'ST3 Build 3062' wont get the sidebar icons to work.

 ## Install